-The IEE or EIA assessments can be prepared by licensed team of experts and must be approved by concerned ministry.
-Environmental impact assessment must be approved by Ministry of Forests and Environment (Previously named as Ministry of Population and Environment).
-The Approval of IEE or EIA is mandatory to obtain prior to construction and/or operation approval is granted by the relevant authorities and hence the Approval serves as the principal environmental permit in Nepal.
+The Approval of BES, IEE or EIA is mandatory to obtain prior to construction and/or operation approval is granted by the relevant authorities and hence the approval serves as the principal environmental permit in Nepal.

-EPR regulates the contents of the IEE or EIA study, the participation of local authorities, approval needed at the project site, public hearing and public notice, monitoring and evaluation of environmental mitigation action and other issues related to impact assessment.
+EPR 2020 regulates the contents of the BES, IEE or EIA study, the participation of local authorities, approval needed at the project site, public hearing and public notice, monitoring and evaluation of environmental mitigation action and other issues related to impact assessment.
+Proponents should submit attendence proof, photographs, audio-visual clips and recommendation of stakeholders receive during public hearing.

-The EPR, 1997, elaborates provisions to prepare and submit the scoping document, terms of reference, and IEE/EIA report for approval and includes public consultation processes.
+The EPR, 2020 elaborates provisions to prepare and submit the scoping document, terms of reference, and BES/IEE/EIA report for approval and includes public consultation processes.
 Public consultation has been a required in all the prescribed process.
-In case of IEE, the project needs to prepare the draft report as prescribed in EPR, 1997.
-The project must affix the notice in the project implementation areas (Village Development Committee or Municipality), schools, hospitals and health posts concerned requesting the concerned individuals or institutions to offer their opinions and suggestions; and also must publish a 15-days' notice in the national daily newspaper.
+In case of BES and IEE, the project needs to prepare the draft report as prescribed in EPR, 2020.
+The project must affix the notice in the project implementation areas (Rural/Urban Municipalities), schools, hospitals, health posts and public places concerned requesting the concerned individuals or institutions to offer their opinions and suggestions; and also must publish a 7-days notice in the local newspaper.
+As per Section 3 (5) of the EPA 2019, public hearing is compulsory for BES and IEE also.

-The project is required to publish a 15-days public notice in the national newspaper before the submission of the scoping document for approval for EIA in order to ensure that concerns and issues of the stakeholders and affected people are adequately addressed by the EIA.
+The project is required to publish a 7-days public notice in the national newspaper before the submission of the scoping document for approval for EIA in order to ensure that concerns and issues of the stakeholders and affected people are adequately addressed by the EIA.
 After the preparation of the draft EIA report, the project must conduct a public hearing at the project site.
-Furthermore, Ministry of Forests and Environment (Previously named as Ministry of Population and Environment)-must publish a 30-days public notice before the approval of EIA report of any sector to provide stakeholders additional opportunities for comments and suggestions on the final EIA report.
-Upon approval of IEE or EIA, project get the letter of approval of IEE and EIA report from concerned agency.
-The summary of public participation in IEE and EIA process is as below,
+Furthermore, Ministry of Forests and Environment or Provincial authority prescribed by provincial law must publish a 7-days public notice and upload the draft report at the website before the approval of EIA report of any sector to provide stakeholders additional opportunities for comments and suggestions on the final EIA report.
+Upon approval of BES, IEE or EIA from concerned authority prescribed by EPA 2019, project gets the letter of approval.
+Once approved, Rule 12 of the EPR 2020 has also provided room for revising the BES and IEE reports.
+The summary of public participation in BES, IEE and EIA process is as below: